alcidesrh/laravel-generic-resource/readme.md

   <br>

 ## Route namespace and pagination configuration
-Once installed you can make ``` php artisan vendor:publish``` to publish the package's configuration or manually copy /vendor/alcidesrh/generic-resource.php to /config
+Once installed runing console command ``` php artisan vendor:publish``` will publish the package's configuration.
+Also it can be done copy manually /vendor/alcidesrh/generic-resource.php to /config
 <br>

 **/config/generic-resource.php**